 Below is some information on how tags work and some tools you can use to manage them.

 Tags can be applied to a game by the developer, by players with non-limited accounts, and by Steam moderators.
-This allows players to help mark up games with terms, themes, and genres that are relevant and help describe the game.
-As the developer of the game, you can also apply tags to your store page.
+This allows the community to help mark up games with the terms, themes, and genres that help describe the game to others.

 Deciding which tags to apply

 Of the hundreds of approved tags on Steam, it can be hard to decide which are most applicable to your game.
 We've designed the Tag Wizard to assist you through this process.

 The Tag Wizard helps you identify a breadth of relevant tags across Genres, Visuals & View Points, Themes & Moods, Features, Player support, and more.
 As the wizard learns about your game, it highlights tags which may be relevant, based on commonalities found among similar titles on Steam.
 The Tag Wizard helps you create a tag profile which includes:

 - Genres, with particular attention to the most specific Genre or Sub-Genre